AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ## 🚀 Step 4 - LAPS_Admin Account Verification

-Copy the password and view its expiration date

 - Upon receiving the PowerShell script, client devices will create the `LAPS_Admin` local administrator account (if not already present).
 - Go to a client machine : eg: `LTP-EMP02`